A surgical abortion involves having surgery to end a pregnancy.

 After a surgical abortion

-After your treatment you will need to stay in the hospital for a few hours.
-This is so health professionals can make sure you are okay.
+After the abortion you will need to stay in the hospital for a few hours.
+This is so health professionals can make sure you are OK.
 The length of time you will need to stay in the hospital will depend on your treatment and sedation.
-Staff will let you know when you are ready to go home.

 If you have had any sedation, you will need someone to take you home.
 This could be a friend or relative.
 You should not drive for 24 hours.